studersi/test-4/tutorial-8/README.md

      75 ARGS:ids[]
 ```

 So this is always the same parameter *ids[]*, which is already familiar to us.
-Maybe it's worth to look at the URI to understand how this is happening:
+Maybe it's worth looking at the URI to understand how this is happening:

 ```bash
 $> grep -F -f ids tutorial-8-example-error.log  | grep 942130 | meluri | sucs
      75 /drupal/index.php/contextual/render
 ```

 So this is always the same URI.
-Let's exclude the parameter `ids[]` from being examined when occurring in requests to this location.
+Let's exclude the parameter `ids[]` from being examined when it occurs in requests to this location.
 This boils down to a run-time exclusion rule.
 In the previous tutorial, we have seen that writing these kind of rules is cumbersome.
 It would be nice to have a script do the work for us.
-So I created such a script: introducing [modsec-rulereport.rb](https://www.netnea.com/cms/files/modsec-rulereport.rb).
+So, I created such a script: introducing [modsec-rulereport.rb](https://www.netnea.com/cms/files/modsec-rulereport.rb).
 It takes an alert message (or the error log in a more general sense) on STDIN and proposes one of many rules exclusions of different types (see modsec-rulereport.rb -h` for an overview).

 ```bash